AndriYang/DoubleNoQL-Automation-Scripts/README.md

 ![instance setup_finish](/image_reference/05.png)

+During our testing, this process took about less than 5 minutes to complete.

 ## launch_bookstore

 This script will be used to launch the website.
 The website can be accessed through the IP address provided after running this script.